Young Blood (Bea Miller song)

-"Young Blood" is the debut single by American singer Bea Miller that serves as the lead single from her debut EP Young Blood, through Hollywood Records.
+"Young Blood" is the debut single by American singer Bea Miller.
+It serves as the lead single from her debut EP Young Blood, through Hollywood Records and Syco Music.

 Background

 After placing ninth on the second season of The X Factor US, Bea Miller signed a record deal with Hollywood Records and Simon Cowell's Syco Music in January 2013, and subsequently started working on new songs.

 Bea described this song as having "darkness and light within it, which I think is really cool and representative of kids.
 We’re the future, and we can do whatever we want because someday this world will be ours.
 Literally, it will be because we will be the adults who are in charge some day."
 She came up with that philosophy from "a long time I was kind of a glass-half-empty type of person.
 I went through a hard time.
 I started to compare myself to my friends, what they were doing compared to what I was doing.
 I realized eventually that it’s not healthy to think so negatively, that there is a positive side.

 Life is not going from bad to good, but it’s a balance of the two that kind of goes up and down.
 There are bad things and there are good things.
 I thought it would be good to bring that into music because I realized that I’m not the only one who feels that way, that a lot of teenagers especially feel that way.
 Like the weight of the world is on their shoulders, and I wanted to be able to express that so that teenagers could relate to it and realize they’re not alone."

 In 2015, the song received a Radio Disney Music Award for "Best Song to Rock Out to With your BFFs".